-Markus is a Licensed Mental Health Counselor (LMHC) specializing in individual and couples therapy, addictions, bereavement, and maintains an international Mental Health Consulting firm in Bali, Indonesia.
+Markus is a Licensed Mental Health Counselor (LMHC) specializing in individual and couples therapy, addictions, bereavement, and maintains an international Mental Health Consulting firm.

 In the Mental Health community, Markus has spoken on a number of topics including mental fitness and emotional exploration, acceptance and finding purpose, the physiological benefits of meditation, multicultural expectations in psychotherapy, the behavior patterns of addiction, assertiveness versus the aggressions of passivity, guided meditation dos and don'ts, depression and intrusive thoughts, anxiety is your mistress/mister, hierarchy of human needs revisited, among others.